Written By Angela DiLella

 ***May contain some spoilers***

 An urban legend tells of a tape that will kill anyone who watches it in seven days.
 Of course, the tape is all too real, and journalist Rachel Keller (Naomi Watts) finds herself wrapped up in the mystery after it kills her niece and as a result, she herself watches the disconcerting video featuring a murderous girl named Samara.
-Anyone that watches the disturbing video of seemingly random images, immediately gets a phone call that informs them that they will die in seven days and then they begin experiencing odd hallucinations and events.
+Anyone that watches the disturbing video of seemingly random images, immediately receives a phone call that informs them that they will die in seven days and then they begin experiencing odd hallucinations and events.

 The Grave Review